abilandz/PH8124/Lecture_9/Lecture_9.md

 ```
 When interpreting its arguments, **find** defaults the meaning of first arguments which are not preceded by ```-``` or ```--``` to a list of directories in which the search will be performed.
 Therefore, in the above generic syntax 'Where' stands for one or more directories.
 After that, **find** expects one or more options starting with ```-``` or ```--``` , which will typically nail down what **find** needs to search for ('What' in the above syntax).
 Finally, there exists a special option **-exec** after which we can optionally set the commands which **find** will execute immediately on the results it has found ('Action').

-The usage of **find** is best illustrated on concrete examples.
+The usage of **find** is best illustrated with concrete examples.
 Let us start with a directory named 'Examples' in which we have the following situation:
 ```bash
 $ ls Examples/
 Directory_0  Directory_1  Directory_2  Directory_3  file_0.dat  file_0.pdf  file_0.png  file_1.dat  file_1.pdf  file_1.png